awsdocs/aws-mobile-developer-guide/doc_source/auth-google-create-oauth-android-clientid.rst

 #.
 Choose :guilabel:`Create`.

 #.
 In the :guilabel:`OAuth client` pop-up, copy and save the value generated for your Android client
    ID.
-You will need this client ID to implement Google Sign-In in your |AMH| app.
+You need this client ID to implement Google Sign-In in your |AMH| app.
 After you copy the client ID, choose :guilabel:`OK`.

    .. image:: images/android-oauth-id.png